tutorcruncher/timecruncher/_posts/2015-09-01-how-to-encourage-students-to-continue-using-your-tutoring-services.md

 ### Offer Constructive Feedback

 It’s important that students feel that they have learning points to work on after lessons.
-By encouraging your tutors to offer constructive feedback, you’ll enable students to have more control over their learning.
-Of course, acheivements should always be acknowledged but in most cases, there’s always room for improvement.
+By encouraging your tutors to [offer constructive feedback](/features/scheduling#lesson-reports), you’ll enable students to have more control over their learning.
+Of course, achievements should always be acknowledged but in most cases, there’s always room for improvement.
 By identifying one or two areas for students to work on, they’ll feel that they are gaining something from their lessons without feeling overwhelmed by the amount of work ahead.